If you’re looking for a lighter-style pizza recipe, try this White Pizza with Arugula, Bacon and Mushrooms.

 After baking, you can slide your white pizza onto a good-sized cutting board and use a pizza cutter to cut slices.

-If you happen to be following the Weight Watchers program, this pizza should be divided into 6 equal slices.
-Each slice will count as 6 points on any color WW program.
+If you happen to be following the Weight Watchers WW plan, this pizza should be divided into 6 equal slices.
+You’ll find a link to the WW Points on the recipe card below.
 And if you’re not following any kind of diet, you will just appreciate that this white pizza isn’t quite as heavy as the usual pizzeria pizza.
 Enjoy!

 Here are a few more pizza recipes you might like to try: